lim147/CS1XA3/Assign3/README.md

 As for vector culculations:
 1. The vevtors adding/multiplying together should be in the some size, or will return an error.
-2. Exponentation will return an error: “Exp expr a” is not available in Vector, cuz a vector exponent does not make any sense.
+2. Exponentation will return an error: `Exp expr a` is not available in Vector, cuz a vector exponent does not make any sense.
-3. Logarithm will return an error: “Log a expr” is not available in Vector, cuz a vector base does not make any sense.
+3. Logarithm will return an error: `Log a expr` is not available in Vector, cuz a vector base does not make any sense.
-4. Unary operation, sin, cos, ln, over vector [v1, v2, v3, …] equals to [op v1, op v2, op v3, …]
+4. Unary operation, sin, cos, ln, over vector `[v1, v2, v3, …]` equals to `[op v1, op v2, op v3, …]`

 Hint: